Contributing Schools and Faculties

 All students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

 Indigenous applicants will be invited to interview according to the University's Aboriginal and Torres Strait Islander Entry Program.
-Members of the midwifery staff will participate in the assessment and selection of Indigenous students (as is usual in the University).

 Students who completed their education in a non-English speaking country must have an IELTS of 7.0 on admission in line with University policy.